KAZAKHSTAN: Government "trying to force all foreign religious believers out of the country"?

 Numerous foreign citizens legally present in Kazakhstan have been deported or forced to leave in recent years because the authorities have objected to their religious activity.
-A number of foreign religious leaders have been blacklisted for re-entry to Kazakhstan after being deported or because they have been blacklisted for entry to other former Soviet republics (see F18News 30 January 2009 http://www.forum18.org/
+A number of foreign religious leaders have been banned from re-entry to Kazakhstan after being deported or because they have been banned from entry to other former Soviet republics (see F18News 30 January 2009 http://www.forum18.org/Archive.php?article_id=1247).

 Kazakh-born Baptist Viktor Leven was ordered deported in 2009 under the Code of Administrative Offences for leading a church service while he was still a German citizen (see F18News 24 June 2010 http://www.forum18.org/Archive.php?article_id=1460).
 The authorities have still not carried out their threat to deport him, Baptists told Forum 18.

 In May, Ukrainian citizen Sergei Shestel, who is married to a Kazakh citizen and who led the Grace Protestant Church in Ekibastuz, was refused an extension to his residence permit unless he signed a document to collaborate with the National Security Committee (KNB) secret police.
 He refused, and was unable to remain in Kazakhstan with his wife and three children, as he told Forum 18 from the Ukrainian city of Kirovohrad on 1 October.